Frequently Asked Questions.

 What bike should I bring?

-An Airdrop Edit would be perfect, obviously!
-You can ride the trails on any bike, you see everything from rigid fat bikes to full DH sleds, but generally an “all mountain” or “enduro” bike with relaxed angles, 140-170mm of suspension travel and light enough to pedal around the mountain a bit works best.
+A SCOR 4060LT, obviously!
+And ideally in midnight disco colourway… (although an Airdrop Edit would also work very very well) You can ride the trails on any bike, you see everything from rigid fat bikes to full DH sleds, but generally an “all mountain” or “enduro” bike with relaxed angles, 140-170mm of suspension travel and light enough to pedal around the mountain a bit works best.
 The more powerful and reliable your brakes, the happier you’ll be.
 Tougher, bigger tyres would be the other key component to look at.
 EXO/Snakeskin style casing as a minimum, but you’ll see plenty of riders on full DH casing.
 Set up tubeless helps a lot too.

 What kit do I need?